facebookresearch/habitat-challenge/README.md

 We use [Gibson 3D scenes](http://gibsonenv.stanford.edu/database/) for the challenge.
 As in the 2019 Habitat challenge, we use the splits provided by the Gibson dataset, retaining the train and val sets, and separating the test set into test-standard and test-challenge.
 The train and val scenes are provided to participants.
 The test scenes are used for the official challenge evaluation and are not provided to participants.
 Note: The agent size has changed from 2019, thus the navigation episodes have changed (a wider agent in 2021 rendered many of 2019 episodes unnavigable).

 ### Evaluation
-After calling the STOP action, the agent is evaluated using the 'Success weighted by Path Length' (SPL) metric [2].
+After calling the STOP action, the agent is evaluated using the ‘Success weighted by Path Length’ (SPL) metric [2].

 <p align="center">
   <img src='res/img/spl.png' />